 Note: in late 2018 Linda joined the Peace Corps and served in Morocco, through early 2020.
 In anticipation of her time abroad, in 2018 she sold her other winery Mellowood Vineyard (located in El Dorado County, east of Sacramento).
-And this time will go by in an absolute blink of an eye.
+When she left, we said that this time would go by in an absolute blink of an eye.
 Course it went by even quicker since all Peace Corps personnel were evacuated back to the United States in early 2020.
+She is back in the Napa Valley focusing her efforts on her vineyard and the Tierra Roja wines.